Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/4_Analog_&_PWM.rst

 .. note::

-    he Analog signals are curved waves and the Digital signals are “Square Waves”.
+    The Analog signals are curved waves and the Digital signals are “Square Waves”.

 In practical applications, we often use binary as the digital signal, that is a series of 0's and 1’s.
 Since a binary signal only has two values (0 or 1) it has great stability and reliability.
 Lastly, both analog and digital signals can be converted into the other.